MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L14_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

 1. Verify that the report does not include the Quality Gate results and note the reason for its absence.

-    > **Note**: To be able to see the Quality gate result, after running he first report we need to set **New Code Definition**.
+    > **Note**: To be able to see the Quality gate result, after running the first report we need to set **New Code Definition**.
 This way, subsequent pipeline runs will include Quality Gate results. **The default quality gate will make sure there is no new vulnerability/bug in the code, ignoring previously existing ones.
 You can create your own custom quality gates.**

 1. Click on **Set New Code Definition** and select **Previous version**.